-2. All others who in any way hold out as a CPA or LPA in this state (except those on “retired” status, and those who include the term “inactive” when using the CPA or LPA title) must have completed 60 hours in the prior 3 years and at least 16 each year.
+2. All others who in any way hold out as a CPA or LPA in this state, except those on “retired” status, must have completed 60 hours in the prior 3 years and at least 16 each year.
 This will change with the year ending June 30, 2022.
 For July 1, 2021 to June 30, 2022 the 3 year look back requirement to increase to 120 credit hours of acceptable CPE in the immediate preceding three reporting periods and at least 20 credit hours each year including 6 credits of ethics.

 To enter public practice, you need to meet the relevant CPE requirements and may be asked to supply evidence of familiarity with current procedures and practices in the intended service areas.
 Temporary approval is available with 60 credit hours.

 The main factor in determining if a program qualifies is if it is a formal program of learning which contributes directly to professional competence.
 The program must also meet the following criteria:

 A. Formal programs requiring class attendance qualify if:

 - an outline is prepared in advance and preserved;

 - the program is at least 1/5th credit hour in length (10”);